 This romance novel’s title is likely a play on the TV show “Say Yes to the Dress,” and it makes sense because Tessa Dare’s book is all about convincing the reluctant Clio she should still wed whazzface even though he ran off to do mysterious work for the Crown and she’s been all abandoned and gossiped about for 8 years.
 Rafe, whazzface’s hunky prizefighter brother, is trying to do the convincing.
-I don’t think I need to say any more about that, do I?

 I really enjoyed this book, except for when Rafe breaks character to give Clio a totally ridic flowery speech about her looks.
 Otherwise, the writing is top-notch.
-The characters are super-interesting and complex ~ not just the protags, but also her sisters, his trainer, etc. The twists and turns kept me guessing exactly how the story would get to the HEA, and I totes appreciate that.
-The one thing about the resolution I didn’t like so much was a “telling not showing” of Clio’s discussion with whazzface, said convo important to her character development.
+The characters are super-interesting and complex ~ not just the protags, but also her sisters, his trainer, etc. The twists and turns kept me guessing exactly how the story would get to the HEA, and I appreciate that.
+The one thing about the resolution I didn’t love was a “telling not showing” of Clio’s discussion with whazzface, said convo important to her character development.

 There is cake in this book.
 A LOT OF CAKE.
 Wedding cake after wedding cake.
 There is a completely awesome cake scene that you need to read if you love cake and sex (who doesn’t love cake?).
 The leitmotif (!!!) continues throughout the story.
 I am particularly drawn to the cake in Say Yes because I never had a proper wedding cake, the lack of which I am convinced doomed my marriages.

 Image from Pixabay.

 ©️2021 Paula Light and Light Motifs II.
 No unauthorized use permitted.
 Please check out Paula’s books for sale on Amazon.
 Thank you.